ori-drs/pronto-distro/README.rst

 Extended to support humanoid motion by Maurice Fallon with the help of the `MIT DARPA Robotics Challenge Team <http://www.drc.mit.edu>`_.

+The License information is available in the LICENSE file attached to this document.

 Maurice Fallon, October 2014. mfallon@mit.edu